GetPageSpeed/nginx-extras-docs/docs/lua/pubsub.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-pubsub [v1.4](https://github.com/wingify/lua-resty-pubsub/releases/tag/v1.4){target=_blank} released on Apr 17 2021.
+This document describes lua-resty-pubsub [v1.5](https://github.com/wingify/lua-resty-pubsub/releases/tag/v1.5){target=_blank} released on Nov 13 2024.

 <hr />